 Applying for a Land Disturbance Permit

-Licensed Contractors: Please bring your Trade Card, Business License and state issued ID (e.g. driver’s license).
+Licensed Contractors: Please bring your State of Georgia Trade License, Business License and state issued ID (e.g. driver’s license).

 Property Owners: Please bring your state issued ID (e.g. driver’s license).
 You will need to sign an affidavit certifying that you are responsible for the project.